#SimpolQuick: Your existence matters

 “To reflect others?”
 I asked.

 “Because I copy people,” you said, straight-faced.
 It made me laugh, the way you always do — like slipping a joke under a closed door.
 But in that moment, I wanted to be a mirror too.
-Not to imitate, but because I couldn’t see myself without you.
+Not to imitate, but because I couldn’t see myself without you, and that’s when I realized how much your existence matters to me.

 Earlier today, while we were stuck in traffic inside a packed P2P bus on EDSA, a girl beside me kept touching my arms, holding onto me, pressing her cheek against my back like we were lovers.
 I didn’t know if it was my perfume or if she assumed something else, but every second felt like I was crawling out of my own skin.
 You, sitting across the aisle, laughed at first — that mischievous grin lighting up your whole face.
 But as time passed, I saw it: the way your brows furrowed, concern breaking through the comedy.